 ~ (The Story of a Soul, Day 1951)

-We find the living manifestation and spirit of this substance through the royal kingship bestowed on earthly rulers through the authority of the Church, ie., that Catholic Monarchy.
+We find the living manifestation and spirit of this substance through the royal kingship bestowed on earthly rulers through the authority of the Church, ie., by way of the Catholic Monarchy.
 The Monarchy for us is not simply a socio-political concept separated from our faith.
 The Monarchy is a type of the Divine Order referenced by St. Thérèse.
-Truth, Beauty, and Goodness flow through the hierarchies of Divine Order, and it is only through the Monarchy that we see a visible manifestation of this hierarchy.
+Truth, Beauty, and Goodness flow through the hierarchies of the Divine Order, and it is only through the Monarchy that we see a visible manifestation of this hierarchy.
 Monarchy is more than political.
 Monarchy reflects the desire of the people for the Kingdom of God “on earth as it is in Heaven.”
-The democratic, constitutional Republics and the “rule of the People,” reflects a vulgarized order that seeks a Kingdom of Heaven as it is on earth.
+The democratic, constitutional Republics and the “rule of the People,” reflect a vulgarized order that seeks a Kingdom of Heaven as it is on earth.
 Our royal hearts seek God’s Kingdom with singular intention.
 A “Royal Heart” is a spiritual devotion more than it is a political or social one.

 “We must understand our own royal hearts to be first and foremost hearts grounded in sanctifying grace through a dogmatic confession of Catholic faith.
 Royalty is not a mere earthly political construct.
 True royalty and a genuine royal heart is born of the Holy Spirit through the Immaculate Heart of Mary…. with Traditional French Catholicism as a guide, we seek a contemplative counterrevolutionary Catholic worldview which will consequentially influence through us the restoration of Christendom in social, cultural, and political affairs.”

 ~ Beyond the Counterrevolution by Walter Adams